Madera County

 Court Day School

 Any minor expelled from a school district must receive their education from a Community School under the auspices of the Superintendent of Schools.
 The School is separate from the traditional school setting and addresses special educational needs.
 The typical student in a Community School is dysfunctional in the classroom and not normally willing to accept authority.
-The School is located on the County property next to the Juvenile Detention Facility.
+The School is located on the County property next to the Youth Correctional Center.
 The Probation Department assigns Deputy Probation Officers to be on-site as authority figures, as well as to interact with the students, parents and staff.
 The Probation Department uses a portion of the facilities for a Court Day School.
-Minors who would otherwise be sentenced to the Juvenile Detention Facility for truancies and non-violent offenses are committed to the Court Day School Program and placed on electronic monitoring/house arrest for a portion of the program.
+Minors who would otherwise be sentenced to the Youth Correctional Center for truancies and non-violent offenses are committed to the Court Day School Program and placed on electronic monitoring/house arrest for a portion of the program.